Conserve. Protect. Enhance.

 In addition, we prefer to use rail transportation to truck because of its lower emissions intensity.
 When possible, we use local suppliers to reduce transport costs and related emissions.

-We have reported our GHG performance publicly for 20 years and voluntarily reported our progress before it was a regulatory requirement.
-A third-party verifies all of our GHG emissions data.
+We have reported our GHG performance publicly for more than 20 years and voluntarily reported our progress before it was a regulatory requirement.
+Third-party assurance is conducted for GHG emissions data from our Canadian assets.

 Water Use and Quality